realraft/UMass-Lost-and-Found/README.md

 **Roberto Rubio**\
 Role(s): Communicator\
 Role(s) Description: Will make sure the Backend and Frontend are syncronized and will code for both. \
-Issues to work on: TBD
+Issues to work on: research about the GPS API (costs, keys, and how to implement).